We're Ready to Serve Your Health Needs

 - We have developed specific locations to care for patients with symptoms of COVID-19.
 Our Emergency Department has convenient, sectioned-off areas for patients with respiratory illness to go, separate from other emergency patients.
 We have also prepared our urgent care clinics with procedures to limit exposure (seeing patients in their cars, etc.) so patients at higher risk of spreading COVID-19 do not enter our other clinic locations.

-- Anyone entering the hospital or any of our clinic locations is being screened daily prior to entry.
-This includes:
+- Anyone entering the hospital or any of our clinic locations will participate in screening activity to ensure specific symptoms associated with COVID-19 are not present prior to entry.

 - To protect the health and safety of all patients and staff at the hospital, visitor restrictions remain in place.
 Additionally, access to the hospital remains limited until further notice.
 As a result, there are currently only five public entrances to the hospital: